5.3.6 On-going Payments in Respect of Adoption Support and Special Guardianship Support

-The local authority is required to review ongoing financial payments when:
+The local authority is required to review on-going financial payments when:

-- there is a change in the circumstances of the recipient
+- There is a change in the circumstances of the recipient;

-- At least on an annual basis
+- At least on an annual basis.

 Reviews are undertaken by the Allowances Section.
 The review process is the same as the assessment and notification process.
 Recipients will be required to complete the Financial Assessment Documentation and supply copies of required documentation.
 In those cases where the recipient is giving notice of a change of circumstances that is not significant there is discretion for the Allowances Section to accept documentary evidence without a self assessment form being completed.

 - Change in circumstances - A review will take place when the recipients circumstances change and recipients are expected to immediately inform Allowances of any changes.
-The local authority may conduct a review if it considers that there has been a change in the recipient's circumstances.
+The local authority may conduct a review if it considers that there has been a change in the recipient's circumstances;

-- Annually - All those in receipt of an ongoing payment are required to undergo an annual review.
+- Annually - All those in receipt of an on-going payment are required to undergo an annual review.
 Allowances Section will write each year to asking whether the child remains with them and whether the payment is still needed by the applicant.
 This is usually undertaken towards the end of the financial year.
-Any recipient who has had an assessment or review of ongoing payments from January onwards prior to the review will not need a review until the following year.
+Any recipient who has had an assessment or review of on-going payments from January onwards prior to the review will not need a review until the following year.

 Continuation of the allowance is dependent on a satisfactory response from the recipient that will include documentary evidence that the child continues to reside with them in the form of Child Benefit notification.
 In the case of young people aged over 16 who are in full-time education or training the recipient is required to provide documentary evidence in order for the allowance to be paid.
-(In the case of Residence Order Allowances made after 31.12.08 additional documentation is required - see Residence Order Allowances Procedure
+(In the case of Residence Order Allowances made after 31.12.08 additional documentation is required - see Child Arrangements Order Allowances Procedure.

 The Allowances Section will on completion of the assessment deal directly with the recipient.
 Where the recipient has a query this should in the first instance be raised with the Allowances Section.
-If a query cannot be resolved the recipient should contact the Manager (Manager- Adoption Support, Manager Special Guardianship Support, Manager- Residence Order Allowance)
+If a query cannot be resolved the recipient should contact the Manager (Manager- Adoption Support, Manager Special Guardianship Support, Manager- Residence Order Allowance).